james-alex/date_time_format/README.md

 import 'package:date_time_format/date_time_format.dart';
 ```

-date_time_format exposes a utility class, [DateTimeFormat] that contains
+date_time_format exposes 2 utility methods, [format] and [relative], that
+are added to the [DateTime] class as extension methods or can be accessed
+via the [DateTimeFormat] utility class.

-two methods: [format] and [relative], that format [DateTime] objects as defined
+[format] and [relative] format [DateTime] objects as defined by standard
-by standard date/time notation or as relative to the current or a provided
+date/time notation or as relative to the current or a provided [DateTime],
-[DateTime], respectively.
+respectively.

 See the `Date/Time Notations` section below for a complete list of supported
 formatting notations.